CDSE2020/CDSE2020.github.io/_sources/index.rst

    If you have Anaconda previously installed, make sure that it includes Python 3.6, 3.7 or 3.8, and fairly recent versions of the the Jupter Notebook and the following Python packages: numpy, matplotlib, bokeh, pandas, requests, Beautiul Soup (bs4).
-   Upgrade if needed.If you are installing Anaconda for the first time, you don't need to worry about it, everything is included in the distribution.
+   Upgrade if needed.
+If you are installing Anaconda for the first time, you don't need to worry about it, everything is included in the distribution.

 2. A part of the Anaconda distribution is the Jupyter Notebook app.